Skip to main content

 Team

-PennGreen is guided and orchestrated by upperclass students who either have prior experience with the program or hold leadership positions in campus sustainability organizations.
-They eagerly anticipate the arrival of each new student on campus!
+PennGreen is guided and orchestrated by upperclass students who either have participated in PennGreen or hold leadership positions in campus sustainability organizations.

 Our Office